priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  ```

- Step 9: If you want to load all contacts directly use below function (optional) :-
+ Step 9: Function to **LOAD CONTACTS** (optional) :-

-Function used to load contacts :-
+If you want to load all contacts directly use below function :-

 ```
  $applozic.fn.applozic('loadContacts', 'PUT_CONTACT_LIST_JSON_HERE');